 Anyone who has ever waxed their hair knows how much it hurts.
 The entire waxing procedure gives a very good outcome but leaves behind a very painful experience.
 People joke about it but the truth of the matter is that if people had a choice other than waxing, they would have gone for it.
 Shaving does not give the same smooth finish as back singles and the hair grows back faster.

 Hair removal creams are usually not preferred because continuous use of them causes irritation in the skin or darkening in the area.
 This leaves waxing as the relatively affordable way of getting rid of unwanted growth.
 But laser hair removal is recently being adopted as a great way to get rid of this problem altogether.
+A laser hair removal machine is quite affordable, and with the newest inventions they are becoming even more efficient.

 It is semi permanent and will require multiple sessions but is less painful than waxing.
 We say less pain because the laser procedure still causes pinpricks of pain.
 Each individual has a different threshold of pain which is why some people might call it painful while others might not even feel it.
 Sensitive areas are more prone to these sensations but the experts do it in such a way that anyone can tolerate the discomfort.